addr2data/webinar-01/README.rst

 - Private channel on the **API Users** team in Microsoft Teams.
 - Meets every Thu (5:00p -6:00p ET) starting Mar 4, 2021.
+- Sessions will be recorded, if the time is not convenient (EMEA, APJ).
+- Participation is required.
 - If you are interested, reach out to me via email or chat on teams.

 |